What is Evomela and how is it used?

 - To immediately report symptoms of hypersensitivity reactions including changes involving the skin, breathing or heart rate, so that antihistamine or corticosteroid therapy can be administered [see WARNINGS AND PRECAUTIONS].

 - To understand the potential long-term risks related to secondary malignancy [see WARNINGS AND PRECAUTIONS].

 - Advise pregnant women of the potential risk to a fetus [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

-- Advise males with female sexual partners of reproductive potential that they should use effective contraception during and after treatment with Evomela [see Use In Specific Populations].
+- Advise males with female partners of reproductive potential to use effective contraception during treatment with Evomela and for 3 months after the last dose [see Use In Specific Populations].

 Carcinogenesis, Mutagenesis, Impairment Of Fertility